Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/INTRO to BASH.md

-This session is based upon [**The Unix Shell**](https://swcarpentry.github.io/shell-novice/) course by the [Software Carpentry](https://swcarpentry.github.io)
+This session is based upon [**The Unix Shell**](https://swcarpentry.github.io/shell-novice/) and the  [**Introduction to Using the Shell in a High-Performance Computing Context**](http://www.hpc-carpentry.org/hpc-shell/) courses by the [Software Carpentry](https://swcarpentry.github.io)

-Summary of basic commands [https://swcarpentry.github.io/shell-novice/reference](https://swcarpentry.github.io/shell-novice/reference)
+Summary of basic bash commands [https://swcarpentry.github.io/shell-novice/reference](https://swcarpentry.github.io/shell-novice/reference)

+---

 The lesson outline: